1pradosh-hub/nmap/README.md

 # nmap
-This is a simple nmap like port scanner in python using  nmap module
+This is a simple nmap like port scanner in python using  nmap library

 Run command